cinchy-co/Documentation/data-syncs/building-data-syncs/advanced-settings/filters.md

 ## Overview

-Filters can be used in your source and target configurations to define specific subsets of data that you want to use in your syncs.
+You can use filters in your source and target configurations to define specific subsets of data that you want to use in your syncs.

-## Source Filters
+## Source filters

-When syncing a Data Source, you may have the option to add in additional configuration sections, such as a Filter, under the "Add a Section" drop down tab in the Connection Experience _(Image 1)._
+When syncing a Data Source, you may have the option to add additional configuration sections, such as a Filter, under the "Add a Section" drop down tab in the Connection Experience _(Image 1)._

 {% hint style="warning" %}
 Note that if your source only has one of the listed options, it will appear by default instead of in a drop-down.